Website cost calculator 2026 - Browser window showing website design cost calculator and pricing guide for small business website development.

 Website development cost by project size

 Understanding the cost to build a website starts with knowing your project scope.
-Website design pricing ranges from $1,000 to $10,000+ depending on complexity.
+Website pricing ranges from $1,000 to $10,000+ depending on complexity.

 Website development cost by project size